tabler/tabler/pages/_docs/buttons.md

 ## Disabled buttons

-Make buttons look inactive by adding the disabled boolean attribute to any `.btn` element. `<a>`s don’t support the disabled attribute, so you must add the `.disabled` class to make it visually appear disabled.
+Make buttons look inactive to show that an action is possible once the user meets certain criteria, such as completing the required fields to submit a form.

 {% capture code %}
 {% for button in site.button-variants %}